alibaba/BizCharts/README.md

 # BizCharts

-New charting and visualization library has been released: http://bizcharts.net/products/bizCharts,Please move to it and we won't maintain the old version soon.
+New charting and visualization library has been released: http://bizcharts.net/products/bizCharts Please move to it and we won't maintain the old version soon.

 [More details about BizCharts](http://bizcharts.net/index)